-- A. Goal The Town will support Wisconsin and Chippewa County regulations and preservation programs for the Town's natural resources, including but not limited to wetlands, wildlife habitats, lakes, woodlands, open spaces, and groundwater resources. - a.
-Policy Eagle Point will make information on natural resources protection and preservation available on the Town's website.
+- C. Goal The Town will support Wisconsin and Chippewa County regulations and preservation programs for the Town's natural resources, including but not limited to wetlands, wildlife habitats, lakes, woodlands, open spaces, and groundwater resources. - 1.
+Objective - Eagle Point will make information on natural resources protection and preservation available on the Town's website.